Introduction

 Decentralized data feeds: Chainlink aggregates data from multiple sources to ensure reliability and security.

-Smart contract integration: Delivers verified data to smart contracts, enabling them to make informed decisions.
+Smart contract integration: Delivers verified data to smart contracts, enabling them to make informed decisions. - Decentralized Applications (DApps)

 Built on blockchain platforms, DApps leverage smart contracts to create innovative applications.